ishansuhail/ClassCompass/README.md

 ## Notes
 - Ensure both the backend and frontend dependencies are installed before starting the application.
 - Running `npm run build` in the `client` folder compiles the frontend assets before serving them.
+- If committing to GitHub, remember to add the build folder (`client/build`) using `git add client/build` to ensure the latest built assets are included.

 Enjoy coding! 🚀